shreyasriram4/hybrid-images/README.md

 # Hybrid Images Project

 ## Overview
-This project involves creating hybrid images through image filtering techniques as part of Cornell's CS5670 course.
+This project involves creating hybrid images through image filtering techniques.
 The goal is to blend high-frequency components of one image with low-frequency components of another, resulting in images that change perception with viewing distance.

 ## Setup
 Clone the repository and install dependencies: